huggingface/transformers/examples/seq2seq/README.md

 ### DistilBART
+This section describes all code and artifacts from our [Paper](http://arxiv.org/abs/2010.13002)
 ![DBART](https://huggingface.co/front/thumbnails/distilbart_large.png)

-For the CNN/DailyMail dataset, (relatively longer, more extractive summaries), we found a simple technique that works: you just copy alternating layers from `bart-large-cnn` and finetune more on the same data.
+For the CNN/DailyMail dataset, (relatively longer, more extractive summaries), we found a simple technique that works, which we call "Shrink and Fine-tune". you just copy alternating layers from `bart-large-cnn` and finetune more on the same data.

 For the XSUM dataset, that didn’t work as well so we used that same initialization strategy followed by a combination of Distillbert’s ce_loss and the hidden states MSE loss used in the tinybert paper.